hetal81/Extension-get-started/create-extension.md

 Steps to generate your extension's starter code using FDK CLI:

-1. Login to FDK-CLI using command below:
+1. Login to FDK-CLI using the following command:

   ```bash
   fdk login
   ```

-  Verify if you're logged in by running the following command:
+2. Verify if you're logged in by running the following command:
   ```bash
   fdk user
   ```

-2. To create new extension run the following command:
+3. To create new extension run the following command:

   ```bash
   fdk extension init